TabiTran-TNT/A-Comparative-Survey-on-Machine-Learning-based-Data-Matching-Models/README.md

 # A-Comparative-Survey-on-Machine-Learning-based-Data-Matching-Models
 _This is the assignment of Data Mining course at my university.
-All the code for experiment is in ML-based_DM folder and all of detail information about problem, methods, experiment and results can be visited in my report.pdf file._
+All the code for experiment is in ML-based_DM folder and all of detail information about problem, methods, experiment and results can be visited in my [Report.pdf](https://github.com/BinhTran-HCMUT/A-Comparative-Survey-on-Machine-Learning-based-Data-Matching-Models/blob/main/Report.pdf) file._

 ## Quick Introduction and Experiment
 Data Matching is the problem of finding structure data items that describe the same real-world enity, which has many applications such as identity management, risk management,